mjbuckley/format-weather-data/README.txt

     "zip": "00840",
     "city": "Frederiksted",
     "area": [cbsa1, cbsa2] // Metro/micro area.
 Usually only one, but can be more than one.
-    "state": "OH"
+    "sharedarea": [cbsa1] // Metro/micro area that is shared with at least one other station "state": "OH"
   },
   "snow": {